 This is a good approach to use when you are dealing with an instance of low-level defamation that doesn’t have the power to significantly damage your ability to make a living.
 For example: a disgruntled customer who writes a one-off review claiming “These guys kicked me out of the store!”

 In cases like this, ignoring the defamation works because the defamer comes across as a troublemaker and an unreliable source of information.
 Most readers of online reviews can figure out which ones are written by someone with an ax to grind.
-And if your business has many positive reviews to offset the few bad ones, the majority of readers will disregard the outliers.
+And if your business has many positive reviews to offset the few bad ones, the majority of readers will disregard the outliers, according to Software Advice.

 Respond to it